Kevinz10200/BalloonsTD6-Banana-Collector/README.md

 # BaloonsTD6-Banana-Collector
-Uses periodic screencaps to identify banana farms, and automatically uses cursor to collect bananas.
+Uses periodic screencaps (default every 10s) to identify banana farms, and automatically uses cursor to collect bananas.

 Uses PyAutoGUI to take a screenshot of entire desktop, then openCV template matching to find potential locations of banana farms, cash generating structures that require manual collection within a set amount of time.